 - Osteoarthritis — This form of arthritis is caused by physical trauma and wear and tear rather than the immune system.
 This form of arthritis is common in athletes and older people.
 The condition begins with a low-grade inflammation in the joint itself, which causes the degeneration of protective cartilage and synovial fluid (lubrication for the joints).
-As the joint tissue becomes damaged, inflammation and pain worsen and reduces the mobility of the joint.
+As the joint tissue becomes damaged, inflammation and pain worsen and reduce the mobility of the joint.
 This condition is degenerative — which means it tends to worsen over time.

 All forms of arthritis have the same basic symptoms — pain, inflammation, and reduced mobility of one or more joints.
-Despite having radically different underlying causes, CBD has become extremely popular among arthritis-sufferers in recent years.
+Despite having radically different underlying causes, CBD has become extremely popular among arthritis sufferers in recent years.

 CBD Oil & Arthritis: Can it Help?